yh1105/ReduceFalseAssertion/README.md

 The assertins after filtering by postconditions are located in the ``output_results_withfiltering`` and ``output_results_withoutfiltering`` folder.

 ### Code generation:
-We feed the assertions filtered by ReCon to CodeT, and here we will reuse the approach of CodeT.
+We feed the assertions filtered by ReCon to CodeT, and here we will reuse the approach of [CodeT] (https://github.com/microsoft/CodeT).

 ### Bug finding:
 All problems with bugs can be find by executing the Python file in ``bugfindings`` folder.